CatKinKitKat/DiscordNord/README.md

 # DiscordNord
 ## Intro
 Make your Nord themed desktop cohesive with Nord for Discord.
+This was made with the [codedotspectra](https://github.com/codedotspectra)'s Nocturnal theme as a base.

 IT REQUIRES THE BETTER DISCORD / BANDAGEDBD MOD.